-Halloween food is almost always about the eyes.
 Slicing up veggies and layering them with olives to turn even a simple salad into a haunted treat.
-These Spooky Purple Potato Eyes with Smoked Avocado Mousse will add a spook factor and have your guests asking for more.
+These Spooky Deviled Purple Potato Eyes with Smoked Avocado Mousse add a spook factor perfect for Halloween.
+Plus they are allergy friendly too!

 Since the Idaho Potato Commission sent me larger fingerlings I was a tad bit worried how they would work, but these made better eye shapes than the smaller ones I’ve used before.